-The Pre-Doc Award is announced annually in spring.
+The Pre-Doc Award programme begins annually in spring.
 The application period is between April and June.
-This page tells you everything you need to know about applying and answers a number of frequently asked questions.
+This page tells you everything you need to know about applying and answers a number of common questions.

 If chosen for funding under the Pre-Doc Award programme, all awardees (pre-docs and postdoctoral researchers) are expected to commit to the programme guidelines: